-Board meetings are held the second Wednesday of each odd month via conference call.
+Board meetings are held the third Thursday of each month at 6:30PM via conference call.

 All members are welcome to call in.